satyabratapattanayak/incidentApi/README.md

 4. Change the DB settings inside the api/config/settings.php file.

 ## Functionality:
 - I am using Jwt for the validation process of the apis.
 If we will hit the apis with no token then it will show token missmatch error.
-So to run the api we need to generate the jwt token first, with the credentials (email => admin@gmail.com, password => password).
+So to run the api we need to generate the jwt token first, with the credentials (email => admin@gmail.com, password => Password@123).

 ## Process:
 1. Create the jwt token with the credentials.
-Need to pass the  token in header for other apis to work.
+Need to pass the  token in header for other apis to work. token creation api:
+	- http://localhost/<root_folder>/incident (POST) {It will create the token}

 2. Bellow are the three end points that are there in the project along with the unit tests:
-	- http://localhost/api/incident/categories (GET) {It will fetch all the categories of the incident}
+	- http://localhost/<root_folder>/incident/categories (GET) {It will fetch all the categories of the incident}
-	- http://localhost/api/incident (GET) {It will fetch all the incidents}
+	- http://localhost/<root_folder>/incident (GET) {It will fetch all the incidents}
-	- http://localhost/api/incident (POST) {It will save an incident to the application}
+	- http://localhost/<root_folder>/login (POST) {It will save an incident to the application}
 	- For unit testing need to run 'vendor/bin/phpunit' in the command inside app.

 ## Folder Structure: